 UHLC has a long history of subsidizing student summer work for local non-profit employers.
 This highly competitive program was greatly expanded in 1999 with a generous grant from the Houston Endowment.
 With their support, UHLC was able to quadruple the number of annual fellowships and add government employers as a placement option.
-In 2015, the Law Center was able to finance 30 summer fellowships.
+In 2022, the Law Center financed 24 summer fellowships.

-Students are responsible for choosing the agency, arranging their placement, and submitting all required applications and forms by noon on Tuesday, March 24, 2015.
+Students are responsible for choosing the agency, arranging their placement, and submitting all required applications and forms by 11:59 pm on Sunday, March 26, 2023.
 Please read through the FAQ below for eligibility requirements and detailed application instructions.